ken-conversionhub/G-FAST/README.md

 That should automatically update your files to the latest changes.

-If you wish to check the status of your modified files and whether they have been pushed to the repository or not, type: `git status` in your Git Bash terminal.
+If you wish to check the status of your modified files and whether they have been pushed to the repository or not, type: `git status` in your git bash terminal.

 If you wish to push your changes to the repository, you may use the git commands `add`, `commit`, and `push`.
 Here is an example:

 ```
 git add .
-git commit -m 'Modified the CSS file'
+git commit -m 'Modified the View Payments page'
 git push
 ```

-**Important:** You must set your name and email on Git before pushing to the repository.
+**Important:** You must set your name and email on git before pushing to the repository.
 Type the following in your git bash terminal (replace John Doe with your own name):

 ```
 git config --global user.name 'John Doe'